redbluesquare/DevOps-Course-Workshop-Module-09-CD-Learners/azure_devops.md

 * Create a "deployment" job ([see example](https://learn.microsoft.com/en-us/azure/devops/pipelines/process/create-multistage-pipeline?view=azure-devops#add-the-dev-stage))
 * Link it to the environment you created
 * Push your code, and register the new pipeline in ADO
+  * Don't forget to add your new Webhook as a variable in the new pipeline
 * Finally, run the pipeline, and check that it waits for approval!
   * Does it successfully deploy to prod once it passes approval?

+> Note that your "deployment" job won't automatically check out the code base, so if you're rebuilding your Docker image here, then you will need to add a [checkout step](https://learn.microsoft.com/en-us/azure/devops/pipelines/process/deployment-jobs?view=azure-devops#runonce-deployment-strategy-1).

 ### (Stretch goal) Pick another CI tool to compare
 The fundamentals of different CI/CD tools are often very similar, but the syntax and specifics can be quite different.
 Can you see how you could apply the same pipeline in another tool, such as GitHub actions or GitLab pipelines?